hrmorley34/XRead/README.md

    - $ chmod +x XRead.py && ./XRead.py

 in the bash terminal.
-You may also need to replace `python3` in the first command with `python` if you only have python 3 and not python 2.
+You may also need to replace `python3` in the first command with `python` if you only have Python 3 and not Python 2.

 XRead works like a standard plain-text editor.
 Don't try and open OpenOffice or Microsoft Word files.
 It won't work.
+No RTF, ODT, DOCX, etc.

 ## Web Editor

 The web editor is used as two things:

-Another application (in the command replace `XRead.py` with `XReadWeb.py`)
+Another application (in the command just replace `XRead.py` with `XReadWeb.py`)

 An addon to XRead.py allowing you to use xml/html importing and